 Companies can seek assessment and certification to environmental management system standards such as ISO 14001 in order to publicly demonstrate their environmental commitment and excellence to their suppliers, customers, shareholders and investors and the general public at large.

 ISO 14001 is a stand-alone, auditable environmental management system standard for certification.
-A general management framework approach is applied, and there are clear similarities with HSG65, ISO 9001 and OHSAS 18001 (the latter in part being based on ISO 14001 in any case).
+A general management framework approach is applied, and there are clear similarities with HSG65, ISO 9001 and ISO 45001.

 Does an EMS have to be externally certified?

 An organisation can demonstrate its commitment to proactive environmental management to its stakeholders and other interested parties in two ways.

 An organisation can have its management system (e.g. ISO 14001) audited and registered by an independent 3rd party.
 These are known as certification bodies (such as BSI or LRQA).
 This is the option that most organisations choose .

 You should make sure that the certification body you choose is accredited.
 For example in the United Kingdom the United Kingdom Accreditation Service (UKAS) checks that certification bodies are of a high quality themselves.
 I would not recommend using a non UKAS accredited certification body to audit your environmental management system particularly if your organisation is based in the UK.

 Another option is for an organisation to make an internal determination and self-declaration of conformance to an environmental management system standard, although this is rare.

 The benefits of environmental management system certification and cost vary significantly among organisations depending on the size of and the number of facilities/divisions they choose to certify.

 Although there is no set time frame as to how long it takes to implement an ISO 14001 environmental management system, as it is dependent on the resources an organisation can provide for the project, it commonly take around nine to eighteen months.
 You should be aware it is more than just filling in a form.